 - take time to answer any questions that you have.

-- Your child will be put on our waiting list as soon as we receive the referral.
+- If you live in Camden or Islington, or are registered with a Camden or Islington GP) or live in Newham and your child is over 7, your child will be put on our waiting list as soon as we receive the referral.

 - You will need to contact us to confirm your appointment.
 If you need to re-schedule your appointment this will probably mean waiting longer.